Bicchoo Ka Khel

 Bicchoo Ka Khel is a Hindi-language crime thriller web series.
 Starring Divyendu Sharma in the lead, the series features Trishna Mukharjee, Anshul Chauhan, Mukul Chadda, Satyajit Sharma and Rajesh Sharma in key roles.
 It is a revenge drama that tells the tale of a young lad Akhil (Divyendu Sharma) from UP who challenges and mocks the legal system.

-The series was released on November 18, 2020, and is available for streaming on both ZEE5 and ALT Balaji.
+The series was released on 18 November 2020, and is available for streaming on both ZEE5 and ALT Balaji.

 Plot

-The series revolves around mastermind killer Akhil who makes a confession in front of the police about why he committed a murder.
-He narrates the story about his life and challenges them that despite having confessed the crime to them, he would escape the legal system.
+The series revolves around mastermind killer Akhil who makes a confession before the police about why he committed a murder.
+He narrates the story about his life and challenges police officers that he would not get any punishment despite his confession.